Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Conclusion

-\acknowledgments{We thank Charling Tao and Yi Tao for the fruitful discussions about high gain measurements, the cornerstone of this work.
-We are very grateful to Jean-François Muraz for his precious help on operating the Comimac facility and to Marine Hervé for her help during the AMANDE irradiations.
-We want to thank Michaël Petit, Thibaut Vinchon and Richard Babut from the IRSN Micro-irradiation, Neutron Metrology and Dosimetry laboratory (LMDN-IRSN) hosting the AMANDE facility for their help during the experiments.}
+\acknowledgments{We are very grateful to Charling Tao and Yi Tao for the fruitful discussions about high gain measurements, the cornerstone of this work.
+We thank Marine Hervé for her help during the AMANDE irradiations.
+We want to thank Michaël Petit and Thibaut Vinchon from the IRSN Micro-irradiation, Neutron Metrology and Dosimetry laboratory (LMDN-IRSN) hosting the AMANDE facility for their help during the experiments.}